 Formatting and layout

 Assignments vary in their requirements for formatting and layout.
 Check for formatting requirements in your course materials or with your course co-ordinator.
 Aim for consistency in your formatting.
+Most assignments are now submitted electronically and formatted as follows:

 - Use 1.5 or double line-spacing.